 - (a) There shall be nine questions in all, spread over Five Units. - (b) First question/Unit is compulsory.
 It will contain six short answer type questions, spread over the whole syllabus to be answered in brief.
 It will carry 12 marks, i.e two marks each question. - (c) Rest of the paper shall contain four Units for descriptive questions.
-Each Unit shall have two questions and the students shall be given internal choice i.e. the students shall attempt one question from each Unit. - (d) All questions/Units will carry equal marks. - (e) Private candidates and the students of the University School of Open Learning (USOL) are not allowed to take this subject. - (f) The University paper shall be set in three languages i.e., English, Punjabi and Hindi.
+Each Unit shall have two questions and the students shall be given internal choice i.e. the students shall attempt one question from each Unit. - (d) All questions/Units will carry equal marks. - (e) Private candidates and the students of the Centre for Distance and Online Education (CDOE) are not allowed to take this subject. - (f) The University paper shall be set in three languages i.e., English, Punjabi and Hindi.